JohanSmarius/GrpcDemoCodeFirst/README.md

 # GrpcDemo
-Demo project for GRPC session
+Demo project to show how to use a code first approach for gRPC.

-This project demos some aspects for using GRPC in .NET Core 3.0.
+This project demos some aspects for using GRPC in .NET 5.0

 The following aspects are included:
 - Create server